 Now you can use that particular aspect of your product to work on your communication strategy.

-Another example, you find that 85% of “negative” opinions are the result of bad customer support.
-Then, which is going to be the next step in your marketing plan?
+As another example, you find that 85% of “negative” opinions are the result of bad customer support.
+Now we have clear, tangible problem to address in our marketing strategy moving forward.

-So, are consumer insights important for a market research plan?
+So, are consumer insights important for a marketing plan?

 Today, if you want your product to succeed, every single aspect of your marketing and brand strategy must be built around your buyer persona, and that is why customer insights best practices take a vital role in any planning process.